codeforboston/lawyerfortheday/README.md

 ## Installation

 Current functionality: A simple GET request for organizations.
+Uses Backbone.js to sync fetched data with views.

 * [Install Django](https://docs.djangoproject.com) and Python on local machine (this project was developed with Python 2.7.10, Django 1.11.3
 * Clone project to local directory